-You see a vegan and plastic-free Three Kings cake isn`t witchcraft.
+You see a vegan Three Kings Day cake isn`t witchcraft.
 Just try it and you won’t notice any difference from the original.
 In addition, this version is much healthier than the classic one because of it`s purely plant-based ingredients.

 How to rock yeast dough

 You can find detailed instructions on how to make the perfect yeast dough here.
 I summarize the most important points again.

 Always dissolve the yeast in lukewarm liquid.
 And don`t forget to add a teaspoon of sugar as food for the yeast.
 And I really mean sugar, not sugar substitutes like birch sugar or erythritol!
 The liquid (milk in this recipe) should be pleasantly warm and never exceed 37 degrees!
 Otherwise, you`ll kill the yeast.

 After you have dissolved the yeast in the sugar-milk mixture, you let it work its magic.
 Leave it to stand for 10 minutes.
 It should start to form bubbles on the surface.
 Please note only use one teaspoon of sugar.
 The remaining sugar – in this recipe coconut blossom sugar – is added to the flour.
 Also, add the salt to the flour and not to the yeast.